pbrisson85/runReportsOnPrem/README.md

 - Would like to add a total row when slice is being filtered.
 - There is no row slice yet for production reports
 - In the production report the purchase receipts does not have the rows for it.

+- FIRST: production report does not work with years trend uyet because I did not update the postgres queries